kelvinyelyen/algorithm-sandbox/README.md

 # Algorithm-Sandbox

-Python implementation of algorithms and data structures, created to encourage exploration, understanding, and mastery of complex computational concepts.
+Python implementations of standard algorithms and data structures for study and reference.
 [Directory](/DIRECTORY.md).